nirmitparikh8/MPC-Controller/README.md

 ## References

-- This project was developed with the assistance of MathWorks tutorials and resources.
+- This project was developed with the assistance of MathWorks resources.